 Documentation

 A <documentation> element can carry any description of its ancestor element.
-The content (text node) may be of any format, such as HTML5.
+The content (text node) may be of any format, such as XHTML, markdown, or HTML5.
 The XML parser is instructed not to validate the free-form content.
 Tools such as XSLT may be used to extract documentation from an Orchestra file and compile external documents.

 Multiple languages can be supported by specifying the language of each element in its langId attribute.
 Also, multiple categories of documentation are supported by populating the purpose attribute.
 Suggested values of purpose include "SYNOPSIS", "ELABORATION", "EXAMPLE", and "DISPLAY".